Menu

 Leader: Ron Altemus

-Route: Friday Fav - Indian Head Rail Trail, Livingston Rd parking lot east to White Plains trailhead for a rest stop and then return
+Route: the standard Friday main event - Indian Head Rail Trail from Livingston Rd parking lot east to White Plains.
+After a rest stop, return westward to the ride start.

 Mechanicals/Mishaps: none